 - The Defendant did so with the purpose to deprive the merchant of the possession, use, or benefit of such merchandise without paying the merchant the full retail value thereof.

-What is the Sentence for Shoplifting in NJ?
+What is the Sentence for Shoplifting in New Jersey?

 The degree of the shoplifting charge that a Defendant will be facing is directly related to the dollar amount of the alleged merchandise.
 Here is the breakdown of the degrees as well as the applicable penalties for each degree.

-Second Degree Shoplifting Charges in Monmouth County NJ:
+Second Degree Shoplifting Sentence in Monmouth County NJ:

 The value of the merchandise in question has to be over $75,000.
 If convicted of this charge a Defendant will be facing up to ten (10) years in a New Jersey State Prison, a fine up to $150,000 and a felony criminal record.